The Challenge of Open Science

 Jeannette Frey, Vice-President LIBER and Library Director BCU Lausanne

 Born April 13, 1962 in Kirchberg, BE, Switzerland.
 First studied Ancient History, Archaeology and Egyptology at the University of Fribourg, Switzerland, then worked in the field of academic publishing at Redaction LIMC (Lexicon Iconographicum Mythologiae Classicae) in Basel.
 1992, changed to the Swiss national museum in Zurich as Head of Photographic Collections.
 First experiences in digitization of photographic collections in the years 1992-1998.
 1998, changed to heading the Federal Archive for Historic Monuments in Bern, where other projects for the digitization of photographic collection stake place.
 After 2002, worked in the private sector as Head of Information & Communication, studying in parallel Computer Science and Mathematics at the University of Fribourg.
 2004, changed to be the Head of Periodicals and Electronic Resources at BCU Lausanne.
 Director of BCU Lausanne since 2008.
 Main projects 2015: extension of the main building of the university library, implementation of a new ILS for the network of libraries of the canton de Vaud (100 libraries).
-Vice-President of LIBER, and member of the Board of EUROPEANA since 2014.
+President of LIBER, and member of the Board of EUROPEANA since 2014.

 Please enter the details in this form as you would like to appear on your badge.
 We will not be able to correct them.